tenzir/tenzir/web/docs/tql2/operators/diagnostics.md

 ### `live = bool (optional)`

-Work on all diagnostic events as they are generated in real-time instead of on diagnostic events persisted at a Tenzir node.
+If `true`, emits diagnostic events as they are generated in real-time.
+Unless `retro=true` is also given, this makes it so that previous diagnostics events are not returned.

 ### `retro = bool (optional)`

-Work on persisted diagnostic events (first), even when `live=true` is given.

-See [`export` operator](export.md#retro) for more details.
+Return diagnostic events that were generated in the past.
+Unless `live=true` is given, this is the default.
+If both are set to `true`, all previous events are returned before beginning with the live events.

 ## Schemas